cloudflare/stpyv8/README.md

 STPyV8 allows interop between Python 3 and JavaScript running Google's V8 engine.
 Use STPyV8 to embed JavaScript code directly into your Python project, or to call Python code from JavaScript.

-STPyV8 is a fork of the original [PyV8](https://code.google.com/archive/p/pyv8/) project, with code changed to work with the latest V8 engine.
+STPyV8 is a fork of the original [PyV8](https://code.google.com/archive/p/pyv8/) project, with code changed to work with the latest V8 engine and Python 3.
 STPyV8 links with Google V8 built as a static library.
 Currently the library builds on Linux and MacOS, with Windows planned for the future.

 # Usage Examples